Pers8/obsidian-files/TOK exercice.md

 **Evidence:** Information or data that supports or demonstrates a statement, idea, or assertion is referred to as evidence.
 It is derived via observation, experimentation, or other sorts of investigation and is used to substantiate or support an argument or conclusion.

+**Justification:** Justification refers to the process of providing reasons or evidence to support a claim or belief.
+It is the act of demonstrating that a particular argument or conclusion is reasonable, accurate, and valid.
+Justification is often used in philosophical, scientific, or legal contexts to prove the validity of a claim or to establish the truthfulness of a proposition.